CloudReactor/aws-ecs-cloudreactor-deployer/README.md

       -v $PWD/sample_docker_context:/work/docker_context \ # modify this line
       cloudreactor/aws-ecs-cloudreactor-deployer ./deploy.sh "$@"

-This assumes sample_docker_context has a `Dockerfile` in it and all the files your container needs to run.
+This is because this project has a sample_docker_context directory which contains a `Dockerfile` in it and all the files your container needs to run.
 You will need to remap your files your project into the Docker build context like this: